kovzol/geogebra-discovery/README.md

 #### Steps to build GeoGebra Discovery on Linux

+These steps were tested on Ubuntu, and they may not work on other Linux systems.
+On a typical Ubuntu installation you need to install the packages `build-essential`, `libreadline-dev` and `libssl-dev` first.
+Then:

 * Open a terminal and type `./get-build-tools` to download some prerequisites including an appropriate Java Development Kit on Ubuntu Linux.
-On Raspberry Pi and on newer Ubuntu systems the default Java 11 (OpenJDK) will be used.
+On Raspberry Pi and on newer Ubuntu systems the default Java 11 (OpenJDK) may also be used, so you can skip this step.
 * Run `./build5` to build the complete GeoGebra Discovery system.
 * Enter `./run5` to start the software.
 It will start RealGeom as well in a separate window.
 On a Raspberry Pi (or, if Mathematica or WolframScript is available locally) RealGeom will connect to Mathematica automatically:
 To override this behavior you may want to use `./run5 --realgeomws=remoteurl:http\://localhost\:8765,cas:tarski` if you prefer to use Tarski instead.
-* If you want to make a copy of the program, the command `./deploy5` will create a .zip file that contains all necessary components to run the program.
+* If you want to make a copy of the program for redistribution, the command `./deploy5` will create a .zip file that contains all necessary components to run the program.
 In case you need a .zip file for Windows users, enter `./deploy5 win`.
 Mac users should use the command line `./deploy5 -j`.
 The deployment tool comes with a built-in help that can be invoked by the `-h` option.